joe-irving/defundclimatechaos/index.md

   text: |-
     # What’s happening?

-    On the eve of UN climate talks in Glasgow, people-powered actions and climate justice memorials will make it clear - in location and message alike - at whose doorstep the blame for the loss and damage of climate injustice lies.

     On October 29, people around the world are joining together to demand that bankers, insurers and fund managers **Defund Climate Chaos**.

+    On the eve of UN climate talks in Glasgow, people will take action and lay climate justice memorials to make it clear - in location and message alike - at whose doorstep the blame for climate injustice lies.

     It’s past time to turn off the money pipeline to oil, coal and gas companies and start investing in climate justice and a safer future for us all.
   map: false